oxcamne/oxcam/docs/install.md

 1. The database is configured to use SQLite - this probably provides adequate performance for all but the largest groups.

-1. Setting IS_PRODUCTION False only prevents the daily maintenance process from sending out notices such as membership dues reminders.
-Any test environment can still send out email, but will suppress all email except to ALLOWED_EMAILS.
+1. Adding email addresses to ALLOWED_EMAILS prevents email being sent to any other addresses.
+Note that in a test environment you can use test keys for Stripe and other services.

 1. Set THREAD_SUPPORT True only if your environment supports threading.
 PythonAnywhere does not, but typically a desktop development environment does.
 If set True, then the email daemon is started in its own thread whenever py4web/oxcam is started, and in turn spawns the daily_maintenance job in its own thread at midnight.